Best long-term travel insurance for 2026 — Honest comparison

 Saudi Arabia — Toothache in the middle of the desert

-During a collaboration with the Saudi Arabian Tourism Board, I suddenly developed severe toothache.
-The dentist in Riyadh was excellent, and the treatment cost €380.
+During a cooperation with the Saudi Arabian Tourism Board I suddenly had severe toothache.
+The dentist in Riyadh was excellent, the treatment cost €380.
 HanseMerkur reimbursed everything – I submitted the claim via their app, and the money was in my account after 12 days.

 Norway — Drone crash and hand injury